bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="3.14 CSS for Slides and Adding Variables." />
 </p>

-We have a little bit more CSS to talk about before we start working on our JavaScript.
-And the first thing is the actual slides themselves.
+<p>We have a little bit more CSS to talk about before we start working on
+our JavaScript.
+And the first thing is the actual slides themselves.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 373. example, css for the slides (222) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">